shadowspawn/forest-arborist/docs/dev-notes.md

     - if "hg pull" gets nothing then no need to call "hg update"
     - not auto-detecting pinned revision (could do it by detecting not on tip)
 - no warning about excess arguments passed to command (not supported by commander and work-arounds proved fragile)
-- path.resolve does not reliably fallback to cwd when running jest.
+- path.resolve does not reliably fallback to cwd when running jest?
-    - Work-around: path.resolve(cess.cwd(), ...)
+    - Work-around: path.resolve(process.cwd(), ...)
-- tmp does not reliably cleanup when running jest.
+- tmp does not reliably cleanup when running jest?
     - Workaround: manual cleanup, set keep: true and call removeCallback explicitly

 ## Backlog Musing